Buying at auction can be exciting, but we recognize it can be intimidating to raise a paddle the first time.

 Buyer’s Premium: A fee added to the hammer price that is paid as part of the total purchase price.
 This fee is retained by auction house.
-Eldred’s charges a 25% buyer’s premium, with a 2% discount if payment is made in full by cash, check, wire transfer or money order within 10 days of the invoice date.
+Eldred’s charges a 28% buyer’s premium.

 Cataloguing: Information about a lot for sale, such as the name of the artist or maker, a description of the object, etc. This information is published in the auction catalog in both the print and online editions.